Narwallets/meta-pool/docs/index.md

 There are two ways to unstake: (from more convenient to less convenient)

-1. Liquid Unstake: You unstake by selling stNEAR in the Liquidity Pool.
-Since you’re unstaking without waiting 39-54hs (you’re passing that waiting penalty to other users) you pay a small fee.
+1. Liquid Unstake: You unstake by swapping stNEAR->NEAR in the Liquidity Pool.
+Since you’re unstaking without waiting 39-54hs (you’re passing the wait penalty to other users) you pay a small fee.
 The fee is the value of not-waiting 39-54hs.
-Example: You liquid-unstake 100 stNEAR for 99.8 NEAR *and* 1 $META, and you get your NEAR immediately without waiting 39-54hs.
+Example: You liquid-unstake 100 stNEAR for 99.8 NEAR, and you get your NEAR immediately without waiting 39-54hs.
+Note: Liquid unstakers receive NEAR *and* $META rewards in the operation.

 2. Delayed Unstake.
+You burn stNEAR tokens and get unstaked-near.
 The contract unstakes your NEAR from the staking-pools.
-You burn stNEAR tokens and get unstaked-near.
-You don’t pay a fee, but you must wait 39-54hs to move those funds to your account.
-Your funds remain unstated in the staking-pool for 3 or 4 epochs (39-54hs) before you can withdraw, finishing the unstake.
-E.g. you unstake 100 stNEAR, and you get 100 unstaked-near, 4 days later you can move your unstaked-near to your own near account.
+You don’t pay a fee, but you must wait 4-8 epochs to withdraw those funds to your account.
+Your funds remain unstated in the staking-pool for 3 to 8 epochs (39-104hs) before you can withdraw.
+E.g. you unstake 100 stNEAR, and you get 100 unstaked-near, 4 days later you can withdraw your unstaked-near to your own near account.

-These operations are reflected in the UI in two steps that the user must complete with 39-54hs between the two: [START Delayed Unstake] and [FINISH Delayed Unstake]
+These operations are reflected in the UI in two steps that the user must complete with 39-104hs between them: [Delayed-Unstake::start] and [Delayed-Unstake::withdraw].
+The UI informs the user the waiting period before confirmation, and also the remaining hours during the wait period.

-**Liquid Unstake**
+**Liquidity Pool**

 In order to provide Liquid Unstake a Liquidity Pool is maintained by the contract:

-* The unstaker enters the amount of stNEAR they want to unstake and the contract replies with the amount of NEAR & $META they will receive, normally with a fee between 0.25% and 1.8% depending on the liquidity pool balance and the fee curve parameters.
+* The unstaker enters the amount of stNEAR they want to unstake and the contract replies with the amount of NEAR & $META they will receive, normally with a fee between 0.3% and 3% depending on the available liquidity and the fee curve parameters.

 ## Treasury
 Part of the LP fees go to the DAO Treasury.
 Treasury funds are always stNEARs and used for: